quicwg/base-drafts/draft-ietf-quic-qpack.md

 H3_CLOSED_CRITICAL_STREAM.

-An endpoint MAY avoid creating an encoder stream if it's not going to be used (for example if its encoder doesn't wish to use the dynamic table, or if the maximum size of the dynamic table permitted by the peer is zero).
+An endpoint MAY avoid creating an encoder stream if it's not going to be used (for example if its encoder does not wish to use the dynamic table, or if the maximum size of the dynamic table permitted by the peer is zero).

 An endpoint MAY avoid creating a decoder stream if its decoder sets the maximum